 Daylight Saving: To select Daylight Saving time manually, select enabled or disabled, and enter a start date and an end date for daylight saving time.

-Server: synchronizes computer clock times in a network of computers.
-Check this box to use a NTP server.
+Enable NTP NTP is short for Network Time Protocol.
+NTP synchronizes box to use a NTP server.
 This will only connect to a server on the Internet, not a local server.